-The rough-mannered Vikings called the natives “Skraelings,” lumping together all the different Eskimo and Indian peoples.
+The rough-mannered Vikings called the native people “Skraelings,” lumping together all the different Native American peoples.
 From the native point of view, the Vikings from Greenland were an unwelcome discovery.
 Of course, the two branches of the human family tree hadn’t seen each other in 900,000 years!

 Our species split up in Africa.
 In a nutshell, some people went to Europe.
 Others eventually traveled across Asia and into Alaska and the Americas.

-In L’Anse aux Meadows, Leif Eriksson left his unmistakable calling card, a Viking village where iron was smelted and planked ships repaired, 500 years before Columbus found his New World.
+In L’Anse aux Meadows, Leif Eriksson left his unmistakable calling card, a Viking village where iron was smelted and planked ships repaired, 500 years before Columbus arrived.

 This statue of Leif Eriksson stands in front of the Hallgrímskirkja church in Reykjavik, Iceland.
 The U.S. presented the statue to Iceland in 1930 to commemorate the 1000th year anniversary of the Icelandic parliament.

-At first, the Viking claims to having reached America first hung by the silver thread of the Icelandic sagas.
+At first, the Viking claims to having reached America before anyone else hung by the silver thread of the Icelandic sagas.